 Question: What ethics are important for people involved with fashion?

 Explanation: An interviewer will ask you about your ethics to make sure they will not interfere with your ability to work in their organization.
 The opportunity to copy other designers is prevalent within the fashion industry and can lead to a design house developing a reputation as not being an innovator.
 Fashion is fickle, and it is better to produce an unpopular design than to copy somebody else’s work.

 Example: “The most important ethic for anyone involved in the fashion industry is honesty and integrity.
 Fashion designs should be unique and innovative, even if they only slightly alter existing designs.
 Copying somebody else’s style or using their design is an ethical violation.
 Taking credit for someone else’s work is the worst thing you can do in this industry.
 I would rather produce a design that is not accepted by the public than be accused of copying somebody else’s style.”

 Question: As a fashion designer, how would you advise someone to dress for a job interview?

 Explanation: This is an interesting question since you’re sitting in an interview while being asked this.
-You can reference your own outfit and describe why you chose to wear this.
-Alternatively, you can also provide the advice you would give other people who are going on an interview.
+You can reference your own outfit and describe why you chose to wear it.
+Alternatively, you can also provide advice you would give other people who are going on an interview.

 Example: “The fashion advice I would provide to anyone going on an interview would be to dress a little better than the typical dress code of the organization with which you are interviewing.
 It is amazingly easy to be both overdressed and underdressed for an interview.
 Dressing appropriately keeps the attention on you and your talents, not on what you’re wearing or your appearance.”